RedisLabs/redislabs-docs/content/rs/references/compatibility/resp.md

 - RESP3 is supported by Redis Enterprise 7.2 and later.

-## Enable RESP3
+## Enable RESP3 for a database {#enable-resp3}

-To use RESP3 with Redis Enterprise:
+To use RESP3 with a Redis Enterprise Software database:

 1. Upgrade Redis servers to version 7.2 or later.